zarf-dev/proposals/8-show-manifest-and-values/README.md

 ### Change the Command Structure

-There are several different ways this command could be structured differently. `manifests` is used in the below examples but there would be an additional command ending with `values-files` for each of the following.
+There are several different ways this command could be structured differently.

-- `zarf package show manifests [PACKAGE | DIRECTORY]` which would take either a package directory or an already built package.
-This both reads well and would maximize discoverability as the parent is `package`.
-The tradeoff is some confusion around command line flags.
-The `--create-set` and `--flavor` flags would not be applicable with an already built package.
-Additionally, the `--components` flag would only be applicable to already built packages, but could be made to work on package directories as a future enhancement.
-Clear help text for each flag and erroring out when an incorrect combination is used could mitigate user confusion here.
+- `zarf dev show manifests [DIRECTORY]`, `zarf dev show values-files [DIRECTORY]`, `zarf package show manifests [PACKAGE]`, and `zarf package show values-files [PACKAGE]`.
+This would make the commands less overloaded as they wouldn't take either a package or a directory.
+It also would ensure every flag is relevant.
+For example, the `--create-set` and `--flavor` would only exist for the `dev` commands.
+However, This increases the surface area of the CLI with four new commands.
+Additionally, since `zarf dev show manifests` and `zarf package show manifests` have different parent commands they would be less discoverable than if under the same parent.
+It's easy to imagine a user being frustrated because they've found `package show manifests` and wished it worked on package directories, without realizing `dev show manifests` exists.

-- `zarf show manifests [DIRECTORY]` and `zarf show package manifests [PACKAGE]`.
-This is the most concise option and reads the best; however, introducing the new root command `show` may limit discoverability.
+- `zarf show manifests [PACKAGE|DIRECTORY]` and `zarf show values-files [PACKAGE|DIRECTORY]`.
+This is the most concise option and reads well; however, introducing the new root command `show` may limit discoverability.
 With no other commands under `show` users may not notice the new root word.

+- `zarf show manifests [DIRECTORY]`, `zarf show values-files [DIRECTORY]` `zarf show package manifests [PACKAGE]`, and `zarf show package manifests [PACKAGE]`.
+This options is concise and reads well; however, introducing the new root command `show` may limit discoverability.
+With no other commands under `show` users may not notice the new root word.
+Additionally, four new commands may be lead to command sprawl

 - `zarf package show manifests [PACKAGE]` and `zarf package show definition manifests [DIRECTORY]` This would have good discoverability, being under the `package` parent.
 However, `zarf package show definition manifests` is long at five words, and a word like `definition` may not be clearly articulate that the command is intended for package directories.